Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.blurOpacity`: Sets the opacity of the blurred out text.
 E.g. 0.5
 * `BracketHighlighter.allowedLanguageIds`: IDs which this extension will work on.
 Leaving this blank will enable it globally.
 Identifiers have to be separated by a comma.
 E.g. c,cpp,java
 * `BracketHighlighter.maxLineSearchCount`: The maximum amount of lines to search for a matching symbol.
 If nothing is found by this number, nothing will be highlighted.
+* `BracketHighlighter.highlightScopeFromText`: Allows highlighting when clicking inside of a scope.
+It will search for the scope of all enabled symbols.

 Refer to https://www.w3schools.com/cssref/ for all CSS options.